 About the Park:

 The lake offers good lake trout and salmon fishing and has had some outstanding record catches.
-Maidstone Lake is one of the few lakes in Vermont where loons have reared their young in recent years.
+Maidstone Lake is a great location to view nesting loons.
 The loon loves the solitude of the northern lakes whose shores are rimmed with spruce-fir shade.
 Once common in Vermont, the loon has recently been removed from the endangered species list, but remains a species of concern.

 Maidstone was designated by the state of Vermont as a state park in 1938.
 The camp areas were wilderness, but the area around the lodge was a Civilian Conservation Corps camp.
 The CCC built many sites with fireplaces for camping, the lodge, and a picnic shelter, which are still in use today.